richard523/Coding-Challenge-S22/README.md

 - In graphs.xlsx I took notes for each of the data.

 - Sunken cost fallacy made me normalize all the categorical data manually.
 By the time I discovered sklearn's normalization tools I was already 80% finished with preprocessing the data.
+(I might have done preprocessing part wrong.)

 - I was going to try making simple neural network but ran out of time.